awpala/my-omscs-notes/cs-6290/03-pipelining.md

 | C2 | `MUL` | `DIV` | `SUB` |
 | C3 | `...` | `MUL` | `DIV` |

-***N.B.*** Recall that dependencies (do not) exist irrespectively of the pipeline, and therefore can be determined on the basis of the program alone.
-Conversely, hazards must be analyzed with respect to the pipeline, which is determined by the relationship between the stages in which the corresponding read and write operations occur.
+***N.B.*** Recall that dependencies can exist irrespectively of the pipeline, and therefore can be determined on the basis of the ***program*** alone.
+Conversely, hazards must be analyzed with respect to the ***pipeline***, which is determined by the relationship between the stages in which the corresponding read and write operations occur.

 ## 15. Handling of Hazards